ibadetazemi/-Tableau-Project/README.md

 Visualization Tool:

-Tableau has been used as my Data Visualization tool as it is easy to use as well as provides sophisticated graphs/tables/maps.
+Tableau + Jupyter has been used as my Data Visualization tool as it is easy to use as well as provides sophisticated graphs/tables/maps.
 It is also very secure + flexible.
 Tableau is mainly used for creating powerful visualizations.

 Target Audience: (Hosts and Users).
 Hosts- Individuals putting up their place for rental purposes/profit.
 Users- Individuals searching for places to rent/accommodation.